The Five Most Common Party Foods and What It Means for Blood Sugar Management

 From the birthday party to the end-of-school-year pizza party, these celebratory events often come with a selection of food that is not always the healthiest.
-While having Type 1 diabetes does not exclude you from eating a confetti-covered cupcake or that slice of pizza that is the staple of most school gatherings; it does mean however that you’ll be presented with foods that can make managing T1D all that more challenging.
-We wanted to know how these five common party foods affect BGLs, so we looked at the daily nutritional value closely of the following foods:
+While having type 1 diabetes does not exclude you from eating a confetti-covered cupcake or that slice of pizza that is the staple of most school gatherings; it does mean however that you’ll be presented with foods that can make managing type 1 diabetes (T1D) all that more challenging.
+We wanted to know how these five common party foods affect blood glucose levels (BGLs), so we looked at the daily nutritional value closely of the following foods:

 - 1 frosted vanilla cupcake

 - 1 scoop of Baskin Robin’s chocolate chip cookie dough ice cream

 - An individual bag of Lay’s original potato chips

 - Compared to 1 serving of raw carrots